junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What the hell was that?"
 Dean demands, stumbling out, coughing violently because of the smoke, catching himself on the knees.
 Cas hurries toward him, whispering to ask if he's hurt, and Dean waves him off because he's fine.

 "1938, we just bounced off it."
-The Doctor pokes his head out of a blue box, white foams and dark smoke flying in and out of the opened door.
+The Doctor pokes his head out of a blue phone box, white foams and dark smoke flying in and out of the opened door.

 Dean straightens up when he finally catches his breath.

 They are in the middle of a graveyard, countless tombs and stones lying around them.
 Statues of angels and decorative figures stand at the border of the yard, in the stance of mourning and protecting.
-New York skyscrapers can be seen over the horizon.
+New York modern skyscrapers can be seen over the horizon.

 "Where are we?"
 Amy asks.

-"2012, back where we started." the Doctor tells them.
+"Still in New York," the Doctor raises a finger in the air, feeling the wind, then puts the finger in his tongue, tasting the air.
+"Not-1938."

 <br>